 Now more than ever, there is extreme social pressure on businesses to operate in an ethical manner.
 While social media and the news love to point out when a big company gets caught, it doesn’t seem to stop big corporations from trying to deny you your rights.
 If any of your rights as outlined in these acts has been violated and your employer’s HR department will not do anything about it, then it’s time to seek outside justice.

 A major part of what makes an offshore case difficult is the specific offshore laws and the differences between them.
 For example, the Jones Act specifically covers seamen.
-A seaman must be working on a vessel at the time to be covered.
+A seaman must be working on a vessel at the time.
 Vessels include ships, barges, dredgers, tugboats, and oil rigs of any sort.
 Even a derelict boat in the process of repair or recovery still counts as a vessel.

 Whether you are in shipping and transportation of goods or people or part of a maintenance crew, the Law Offices of L. Clayton Burgess have experience you can rely on.
 Your free initial consultation will cover the injury itself as well as the events leading up to it.
 The overall seaworthiness of the vessel will be investigated as well as maintenance and training records.

-A vessel may be rendered incapable of being seaworthy by many means.
+A vessel may not be seaworthy for many reasons.
 Parts and machinery that do not fit, or work or negligence in repair are the obvious culprits.
 Most important is the training of any personnel aboard a vessel.
 The owning party of any sea craft has a legal obligation to properly train their staff.

 The fact that you will be facing off with a company or corporation in court makes seeking quality legal counsel highly important.
-You will likely be pressured or bullied by your employer to keep quiet.
+You might face pressure or bullying by your employer to keep quiet.
 They may even threaten to take your job or make sure you cannot be hired by anyone else.
-These tactics are illegal and must never be threatened.
+These kinds of tactics are illegal.

 Money is often the first thing that comes to mind after an injury that prevents you from making a living.
 Just like any personal injury claim, medical bills will be piling up.
 Costly surgeries and procedures as well as stubborn insurance companies not wanting to pay for your medical costs may be in store.
-You may be tempted to settle or to give in to the pressure.
+Insurance companies attempt to get clients to settle or to give in to the pressure.
 You may even think you cannot afford an attorney.

 You absolutely can afford a Lafayette offshore accident lawyer.
 Not only is the initial consultation free, but you can also take comfort in the fact that we are a no win/no pay firm.
 We are only compensated for success.
 The Law Offices of L. Clayton Burgess exist to give you peace of mind in troubling times.